-|Median Salary (2015)*||$36,788 (dialysis technicians)|
+|Median Salary (2020)*||$40,996 (dialysis technicians)|

-|Job Outlook (2014-2024)**||18% growth (all medical and clinical laboratory technicians)|
+|Job Outlook (2019-2029)**||7% growth (all medical and clinical laboratory technicians)|

 Source: *Salary.com and **U.S. Bureau of Labor Statistics

 In most cases, a dialysis technician must have graduated from high school, completed an approved training program and had clinical experience.
 Training opportunities include on-the-job, employer-sponsored and community college programs.
 An increasing number of employers desire candidates with training from an accredited dialysis technology program.
-An associate degree in medical technology or nephrology provides education on the science behind dialysis, rather than practical skills alone and will allow dialysis technicians to advance to supervisory positions, according to the National Kidney Foundation, www.kidney.org.
+These programs can take between one to two years and offer training in

 Dialysis technicians are the direct caregivers for those undergoing dialysis, which sometimes occurs as frequently as three times a week for some.
 In addition to possessing a responsible and detail-oriented nature, technicians need to be able to understand the emotional toll the ongoing process can take on patients.